Murder of Lana Clarkson: Appeals

 The California Second District Court of Appeal affirmed Spector's conviction in May 2011 and denied his request for a rehearing of the appeal shortly thereafter.
 On August 17, 2011, the California Supreme Court declined to review the court of appeal's decision to affirm his conviction.

 In December 2011, Spector's attorneys petitioned for review by the U.S. Supreme Court, arguing that his constitutional due process rights were violated when prosecutors used the trial judge's comments about an expert's testimony, effectively making the judge a witness for the prosecution.
 Spector's attorney Dennis Riordan argued the constitutional right to confront witnesses did not permit the prosecution to introduce at trial a videotape of statements made by the judge at a pretrial hearing that were never subjected to cross examination.
 In February 2012, the Supreme Court denied the petition.

-In June 2012, Spector's attorneys filed a habeas corpus appeal in Federal District Court, once again on grounds that the original trial judge "did numerous inappropriate things which caused [Spector] a denial of his due process".
 In July 2013, Attorney Dennis Riordan filed a petition with a US Magistrate urging prompt action due to Spector's ill health.
 In June 2015, Federal Magistrate Judge Paul L. Abrams recommended denial of Spector's habeas corpus petition and dismissal of the appeal.
 The dismissal was ordered the following month by District Judge S. James Otero, who also denied Spector's request to certify the case for further appeal to the Ninth Circuit Court of Appeals.
 In August 2015, Spector's lawyers filed another motion for a certificate of appealability to the Ninth Circuit.

 Spector died from COVID-19 complications on January 16, 2021, while he was serving his sentence at the California Health Care Facility, California State Prison (Stockton, California).
 He would have been eligible for parole in 2024.